 Great Universities and Technical Schools for STEM Programs

 Calgary has seven major universities and colleges that offer world-class programs.
 According to Calgary Economic Development, Calgary has the highest proportion of STEM graduates with 4,110 bachelor’s degrees or higher awarded to Calgary graduates.
 This accounts for 27% of all degrees completed in the city.

-Top Notch Talent Pool
+Top-Notch Talent Pool

 According to Calgary Economic Development, Calgary has one of the easiest commutes among major cities in Canada.
 Employees have access to an integrated network of roads, LRT’s and buses to get them where they need to go.
-The city is also home to car-sharing service car2go and Uber that provide additional transportation options.
+The city is also home to car-sharing services and Uber that provide additional transportation options.

 The Alberta Tax Advantage

-If you own a business in Alberta you will benefit from no inventory taxes, no machinery and equipment tax and no payroll tax.
+If you own a business in Alberta you will benefit from no inventory taxes, no machinery and equipment tax, and no payroll tax.
 The provincial government has also reduced the small business tax rate and increased the small business income threshold.
 These tax benefits are often referred to as the Alberta Advantage.

 Low Cost of Living for a Major City